mukunda-/sneskit/README.md

 After checking out the repo, run setup.py to install tools.

-Recommended to add SNESKIT to your environment pointing to the SNESKIT folder.
+SNESKIT should be added to your environment pointing to the sneskit folder.

 ## Tool installations: